TL; DR: Agile Metrics

 - The team onboards new members,

-- Veteran team members are leaving,
+- Veteran team members leave,

 - Seniority levels of team members change,